princessofpain/JavaEE/README.md

 # JavaEE
-A collection Java EE web applications.
+A collection of Java EE web applications.